smdrozdov/saddle_free_newton/README.md

 Assume f is a C2-smooth function from $U \in \mathbb{R}^n$ to $\mathbb{R}$.
 Given that $\argmin(f) \in \int(U)$ find $\argmin(f).$

 This is a common task that is usually solved by Gradient descent, and by Newton method if $f$ is convex.
-However, if $f$ is not convex and has saddle points they are attractors for Gradient descent, which very often stops it from converging.
+However, if $f$ is not convex and has saddle points, they are attractors for Gradient descent, which very often stops method from converging.
 Moreover, if $n$ grows, saddle points become a main obstacle for Gradient descent, because probability of a function to have a local minimum drops exponentially quick.